Dice · Threshold Audit

 • Example structure at industry-typical 1 percent house edge: at T = 50.5 the win probability is 50.5 percent and the multiplier is approximately 1.96 times.

-• Winna's specific house-edge figure is pending verification; the math shape is fixed across the audit set.
+• Winna's specific house-edge figure is pending verification; the math shape is fixed across operator coverage.

 The Winna dice mechanic is the canonical Dice.
 The fairness layer (HMAC-SHA256 derivation of the 0 to 100 number) is identical to the reference Stake Dice implementation.
-The fairness reproduction routine works the same way at Winna as at every other operator in our audit set.
+The fairness reproduction routine works the same way at Winna as at every other operator in operator coverage.

 Even though the per-RTP figures are pending, the per-roll fairness verification is fully functional at Winna.
 The seven-step routine applies (see our step-by-step replay routine for the cross-brand walkthrough).
 The Winna-specific application: